huggingface/hub-docs/docs/hub/deprecated/adding-a-library.md

 'https://huggingface.co/lysandre/test-model/blob/main/README.md'
 ```

-If you need to upload more than one file, look at the utilities offered by the `Repository` class [here](TODO).
+If you need to upload more than one file, take a look at the utilities offered by the `Repository` class [here](/docs/hub/how-to-upstream#`Repository`).

 Once again, if you check your Hugging Face account, you should see the file inside your repository.

-Lastly, it is important to add a model card so users understand how to use your model.
+Lastly, it is important to add a model card, so users understand how to use your model.
 See [here](/docs/hub/model-repos#what-are-model-cards-and-why-are-they-useful) for more details about how to create a model card.

 ## Set up the Inference API